coffeecoco/aws-config-lambda/functions/aws-keys/README.md

 of having two keys is to safely be able to rotate them, not to use separate keys on different machines.
 [Read the docs](http://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html).

+You should configure the config rule to run both on configuration changes to IAM:User and make it run periodically.

 Optional parameter:
 - NumDays: Override the default 90 day period.